Mot0193/ff2p-press/README.md

 -i "C:\Users\mot\Desktop\Overwatch_28.08.2025_21-18-54.mp4" -s 16.4 -fancyrename 0    (disable fancy rename.
 Files will just be named `compressed_<original_video_name>`)
 -i "C:\Users\mot\Desktop\Desktop_2025.07.19_-_20.17.50.03.DVR.mp4" -s 10 -cv libsvtav1 -brlow 3   (change preset, lower the final target bitrate by 2%)
 ```

-See the "param" block inside the ps1 script for all the parameters you can set.
-Some have aliases (for example you can use "-video" _or_ just "-i"), and some have small comment explainations.

 # Codec options/usage tips